 Individual naval units and TF/TG can also enter coastal hexes.
-This is a hex that is partially composed of land.
-It costs 1.5 MPs to enter a coastal hex.
-See Terrain Effects Chart, Coastal and Norwegian Leads hexes.
+This is a hex that is entirely or partially composed of land.
+It costs 1.5 MP to enter a coastal hex.

 7.4 Map Edge

 Allied TF and individual naval units can exit the map off the western edge.
 Once a TF or naval unit exits the units cannot return to play, but the TF marker can be re-used (exception: the Convoy PQ-17 marker cannot be reused if it exits the map).